Welcome to CU London

 The most employable graduates have taken part in activities outside of their course so please get involved and make the most of your time at university.

 You can find out more using the links below and make sure you visit culondon.cusu.org.

 Need more help?

-The Student Engagement Team is here for you 7am-10pm Mon-Fri and 8am-2pm on Saturday.
+The Customer Experience Team is here for you 7am-10pm Mon-Fri and 8am-2pm on Saturday.
 You can call +44 (0) 2477 656565 or email email@example.com.
+They are also available on campus at the Customer Service desk.
 We’re your first point of contact whatever your enquiry or question, and can either help you directly or connect you to expert support, whether that’s an academic tutor or one of the many dedicated student services.
 Our team is trained to listen and will treat your enquiry professionally and with discretion; your information is always kept within the confines of the university.

 Check Wayfinder to explore the range of support available to you.